Nick Young: Boxing career

-On September 10, 2022 Young made his boxing debut against TikTok star Malcom Minikon in an exhibition bout as the co-feature on the Austin McBroom vs. AnEsonGib at the Banc of California Stadium.
+On September 10, 2022, Young made his boxing debut against TikTok star Malcolm Minikon in an exhibition bout as the co-feature on the Austin McBroom vs. AnEsonGib at the Banc of California Stadium.
 The bout ended as a no contest after an accidental headbutt was performed by Minikon.

 Personal life

+Young's parents are Charles and Mae Young.
+He grew up in Los Angeles with four brothers.
+Young's oldest brother, Charles Jr., was killed by a gang when Nick was only five years old.

-In 2007, Young became the main subject of a documentary titled Second Chance Season, in which his exploits, shortcomings, and successes are reviewed.
+In 2007, Young became the main subject of a documentary titled Second Chance Season, in which his exploits, shortcomings, and successes are reviewed, as well as giving a glimpse of his family.
 Young's nickname is "Swaggy P", which he said is a pseudo-biblical reference to "the Prophet of Swag".
+In October 2025 Young was cast as character number 13 for the Fox show Special Forces: World's Toughest Test (season four).
+He quit the show after the fifth episode.

 Relationships and family

-Young is the cousin of Kevon Looney, who is an NBA player.
-They became teammates with the Warriors in 2017–18.
+Young is the cousin of Kevon Looney, who is also an NBA player.
+They became teammates with the Warriors in 2017–18 and won the NBA championship together that season.
 Young is also a cousin of rappers Kendrick Lamar and Baby Keem.

 Young has been in an on-again, off-again relationship with his high school sweetheart, Keonna Green, since 2002.
-They have three children together: two sons (born in 2012 and 2019) and a daughter (born in 2016).
+They have had three children together: two sons (born in 2012 and 2019) and a daughter (born in 2016).
 They became engaged in 2019.

 Young and Australian rapper Iggy Azalea announced their engagement on June 1, 2015.
 Azalea broke off their engagement a year later after a video of Young discussing how he was having an affair with another woman surfaced.
 After Azalea broke off her engagement to Young, Green confirmed that she was 22 weeks pregnant with their daughter.

+Meme

+In October 2014, Young uploaded a YouTube video of himself going about his daily life with an assistant known as "Big Meat".
+A screenshot of the video, showing Young giving a perplexed look, went viral soon after, becoming an internet meme.
+Reflecting on it, Young once remarked, "Some people only recognize me for that — ain't you the meme guy?"